ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## ACE Profiles Registry ## {#iana-ace-oauth-profile}

-IANA is asked to add the following entry to the "ACE Profiles" registry, following the procedure specified in {{RFC9200}}.
+IANA is asked to add the following entry to the "ACE Profiles" registry {{ACE.Profiles}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, following the procedure specified in {{RFC9200}}.

 * Name: coap_edhoc_oscore
 * Description: Profile for delegating client authentication and authorization in a constrained environment by establishing an OSCORE Security Context {{RFC8613}} between resource-constrained nodes, through the execution of the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.